The Bylaws establish the legal authority that governs USAIN and specify the rules under which the organization operates.

 Article IX: Nominations and Elections

 Section 2.
-Each year the Nominations/Elections Committee shall present two candidates for President-elect and two candidates for each open Director position, in accordance with the provisions of Article III, Section 2.
+Each year the Nominations/Elections Committee shall strive to present two candidates for President-elect and two candidates for each open Director position, in accordance with the provisions of Article III, Section 2.
 Nominations for candidates for Secretary and for Treasurer will be solicited in alternate years.
-The Committee shall also present two candidates for these offices.
+The Committee shall also strive to present two candidates for these offices.
 The Committee shall aggressively solicit the names of suggested candidates from the membership, so as to present a slate of nominees that is representative of the composition of the membership, and shall obtain the written acceptance of each nominee prior to submission of its pre-election report.
 The proposed slate shall be presented to the Council on or before February 1st.

 Section 3.
 Election information shall be sent to each member no later than March 15th.
 If feasible, the election shall be conducted electronically, with election information provided by electronic means.
 The chair of the Committee shall be responsible for the official ballot.
 The qualifications of each nominee shall accompany the ballot.
 The ballot will include a space for write-in candidates.
 Every effort shall be made to ensure a fair election and confidentiality of the election.
 The candidates receiving the largest number of votes for each office shall be declared elected.
 In case of a tie vote, lot conducted by the Chair of the Nominations/Elections Committee shall determine the successful candidate.